rrnyquist/ebenezer/_Scripture/ESV/51_Colossians.md

 For this I toil, struggling with all his energy that he powerfully works within me. ^0129

 For I want you to know how great a struggle I have for you and for those at Laodicea and for all who have not seen me face to face, ^0201

-that their hearts may be encouraged, being knit together in love, to reach all the riches of full assurance of understanding and the knowledge of God’s mystery, which is Christ, ^0202
+that their hearts may be encouraged, being knit together in love, to reach all the riches of full assurance of understanding and the knowledge of God's mystery, which is Christ, ^0202

 in whom are hidden all the treasures of wisdom and knowledge. ^0203